-Located at one of the most major intersections in the city, Axis Madrid is a new office-led development that seeks to completely transform and revitalise the existing Plaza Colón building to create a new iconic landmark that reflects the prestige and importance of the site.
+Located at one of the most major intersections in the city, Axis Madrid is a new office-led development that seeks to completely transform and revitalise the existing Plaza Colón building.
+Currently La Caixa’s Flagship Store in Madrid, it seeks to create a new iconic landmark that reflects the prestige and importance of the site.

 The site has great historical significance and is a key part of the long-term vision for the development of Madrid.
 Located on the junction of Madrid´s main north-south artery, Paseo de la Castellana, with Génova Street, the primary east-west axis of the city, the building faces the bustling Plaza de Colón, one of the largest public spaces in the city that is flanked by Spain’s National Library.
 Axis also marks the confluence of three different districts of the city: Barrio de Salamanca, with its luxury shopping and residences, Chamberí, the global financial hub combined with lively art galleries, and Centro the oldest quarter of the city, full of tradition.

 The four-storey building is characterised by its distinctive stainless-steel diagrid façade that gives it a strong visual identity.
 The optimised geometry responds to structural efficiency, minimising energy and material consumption.
 Shops on the ground floor draw pedestrians into the building, with the permeable building envelope ensuring maximum visibility, allowing daylight to flood in and creating a friendly and inviting experience.
 Responding to Madrid’s Mediterranean climate, the building features a soaring atrium that connects the retail at the base with the offices above, pulling the natural greenery deep into the building.
 The building is crowned by a sky terrace – full of greenery, light and life – for informal meetings and gatherings against the backdrop of the Plaza de Colón.